 Setting up your Swarthmore College accounts

-One of the first things you should do is activate your Swarthmore College account.
-You will need to collect your user ID and temporary password, mailed to you mid-May.
-This will allow you to begin collecting emails at your Swarthmore College email address, submit many of the forms we require online, and receive critical information back from us, like your housing assignment (once made).
-Recall that by activating your Swarthmore accounts, you are agreeing to abide by the Swarthmore College Acceptable Use Policy and the copyright policy in the student handbook.
+- The first thing you should do is set a password on your Swarthmore College account.
+Your user ID and temporary password are mailed out mid-May.
+This will allow you to check emails sent to your Swarthmore College email address, submit many of the forms we require online, and receive critical information like your housing assignment (when it has been completed).
+By activating your Swarthmore accounts, you are agreeing to abide by the Swarthmore College Acceptable Use Policy and the Copyright Policy.

-To activate these accounts, you will need to follow the directions found in the mailing from the Dean of Students Division.
-The address for activating your network account is http://password.swarthmore.edu.
+- To set a password on your Swarthmore account, follow the directions found in the mailing from the Dean of Students.
+The webpage for changing your password is http://password.swarthmore.edu

-After activating your account, you will be able to access the forms at:
+- After setting a password you will be able to access the new student forms.

-- Desktop vs. Laptop?
-Either is an option.
+Both are good options.
 Desktops are generally less expensive, more powerful and durable, and less likely to be stolen or lost.
-Laptops allow you to take your work with you, and Swarthmore provides campus-wide wireless coverage so they can connect anywhere.
+Laptops allow you to take your work with you, and Swarthmore provides campus-wide wireless coverage.
 If you choose a laptop, the College highly recommends getting an extended service plan.